qmk/qmk_firmware/keyboards/exclusive/e6v2/oe_bmc/readme.md

-# E6-V2 Bootmapper Client (ps2avrgb)
+# E6-V2 Bootmapper Client (ps2avrgb) OE

-These docs are for the BMC version of the E6-V2 PCB which has an atmega32a microcontroller.
-Please do not flash this `.hex` file on your atmega32u4 equipped E6-V2.
+These docs are for the BMC version of the E6-V2 PCB sold during Round 1 which has an atmega32a microcontroller.
+Please do not flash this `.hex` file on your atmega32u4 equipped E6-V2 or your E6V2 BMC from Round 2.

 Keyboard Maintainer: [MechMerlin](https://github.com/mechmerlin)
 Hardware Supported: ps2avrgb E6-V2 with atmega32a microcontroller